Updated June 18, 2021

 In addition to looking for signs of concern, you should determine the following information.
 In some cases this will require veterinary involvement:

 - Assess spay/ neuter/ pregnancy status: New males should be evaluated to determine their neuter status, though in some cases you may need a veterinarian to help with this if you are unsure.
-Intact males should be scheduled for castration as soon as your veterinarian deems appropriate.
+Intact males should be neutered as soon as your veterinarian deems appropriate.
 They will need time to recover after the surgery, which could delay their introduction to other residents if done towards the end of their quarantine period.
 Females who are sexually mature should be evaluated for pregnancy through an ultrasound and/ or blood testing.
 If an incoming resident is early on in their pregnancy, some sanctuaries choose to induce miscarriage.
-Sanctuaries interested in seeking this treatment should speak to their veterinarian about the off-label use of Lutalyse and Estrumate for this purpose or if there is another treatment that is recommended.
+Sanctuaries interested in seeking this treatment should speak to their veterinarian about the extra-label use of Lutalyse and Estrumate for this purpose or if there is another treatment that is recommended.
 Sanctuaries should not perform this treatment themselves unless directed by a veterinarian.
 The decision to induce miscarriage ultimately depends on an individual sanctuary’s Philosophy of Care.

 - Approximate their age by looking at their teeth: We are not talking about evaluating their dental health here- that definitely requires an experienced veterinarian or horse dentist.
 In fact, many sanctuaries rely on the age determination of the dentist or veterinarian upon their first check up.
 However, there are several ways a caregiver can learn to roughly determine age by examining a horse’s teeth.
 It will take some research and practice to improve the accuracy of the observation, and while you can learn quite a lot online, this should ideally be taught by a horse care expert or veterinarian.
 Having a general idea of their age can be very helpful when considering their needs.
 When examining their teeth, never put your hand inside a horse’s mouth as they have very strong jaws and could seriously injure a hand or finger.
 For some individuals, it may not be safe to put yourself that close to their head, in which case you will need to skip this step for now.